mondaycom/monday-sdk-js/README.md

 ## Storage API (`monday.storage`)
-> The Storage API is in early development stages, its API is likely to change
+> The Storage API is in early beta stages, its API is likely to change

 The monday apps infrastructure includes a persistent, key-value database storage that developers can leverage to store data without having to create their own backend and maintain their own database.